w3c/wai-media-guide/av-content.md

 ## Audio

+### Create high-quality audio

+* Use high-quality microphone(s) and recording software.
+* When feasible, record in a room that is isolated from all external sounds.
+* Avoid rooms with hard surfaces, such as tile or wood floors.

 ### Speak clearly

 Speak clearly.
 Speak as slowly as appropriate.
 This will enable listeners to understand better, and make the timing better for captions and sign language.